dartmouth-cs98/hack-a-thing-2-datastory/README.md

 ### What didn’t work

 The Scrollama library was difficult to get up and running at first, since you first need to understand the logic behind scrolling and sticking items before you can really start to use the methods it implements.
 The next messiest bit was the layout of items within the scrolling blocks, since the library and examples came with a lot of styling that we then altered to fit our needs.
 If we'd had more time, we also would have liked to work with more types of visualizations, specifically trying to add a bar chart using exclusively HTML/CSS.
+We also could have added changing titles and legends to the charts with some more experience in Javascript.